 Margy quickly realized that there was a need for Conductive Education in Manitoba; in fact, there were numerous needs to be addressed.
 There was a need to assist all those living with a mobility challenge by providing them with Conductive Education; a need to assist all family members, by providing the necessary “tools” to their loved one – thereby potentially increasing some level of independence, and easing some of the pressures placed on the family.

 When creating The Movement Centre, Margy approached two other mothers of children who had cerebral palsy – to help her create a non-profit charitable organization which would provide Conductive Education rehabilitation at a fee that would be affordable to all.
-“The Movement Centre of Manitoba” was incorporated in December, 1997 and immediately received its charitable status.
-The Movement Centre proudly boasts full-time programming for children and adults with cerebral palsy, multiple sclerosis, acquired brain injury, Parkinson’s disease, and stroke – since 1998.
+“The Movement Centre of Manitoba” was incorporated in December, 1997 and immediately received its registered charitable status.